Abby Boyd

 Executive Director

-Abby and her husband moved to West Texas in 2015, where she became head of Visitor Services at Chinati Foundation, bringing together her love of art and customer service background.
+Abby Boyd and her husband moved to West Texas in 2015, where she became head of Visitor Services at Chinati Foundation, bringing together her love of art and customer service.
 She went on to serve the City of Marfa as Director of Tourism, allowing her to grow local connections and gain a better understanding of the greater community of Marfa.
 In 2021 Abby was elected President of the Marfa Chamber of Commerce, and made it her mission to advocate for the Marfa local students will inherit when they enter the working world.
 Through that work, she found a deep passion for serving community.
 In 2023 the opportunity to join MEF came along, offering her the chance to work for the students, teachers and staff of Marfa ISD in a more direct way.

 President